Due to unforeseen circumstances, this event has been cancelled. For more information, please contact us at 9362 8888 or [email protected]

 Light breakfast included in ticket price.
 Vegetarian options available.

-Other dietary requirements please contact us [email protected]
+Other dietary requirements please contact us at [email protected]

 WHEN: Friday 24 March, 8am – 9:30am